Planning ahead and know what to do

 Before you travel

-Make sure you make a copy or any key documents you will be taking with you when you travel.
-Scanning and printing is better than just making a photocopy as you can save the digital version to your emails - this way you can access your copies at any time.
+Make sure you make a copy of any key documents you will be taking with you when you travel.
+Scanning and saving a copy of your documents is better than just making a photocopy, as you can save the digital version to your emails - this way you can access the electronic copy at any time.

-Having a duplicate of your passport, driving license and even your bank cards will save you time and hassle if you need to get replacements issued.
-You’ll also need to provide a passport photo and a copy of your travel itinerary to apply for a new travel document - so you may as well add them to the packing check-list.
+Keeping a duplicate of your passport, driving licence and even your bank cards will save you time and hassle if you need to get replacements issued.
+You’ll also need to provide a passport photo and a copy of your travel itinerary to apply for a new travel document - so you may as well add them to the packing checklist.

 Another great tip is to look up and write down the address and contact details of the nearest British embassy in the area that you’ll be visiting.
 This is where travellers can go for assistance if they have an emergency such as losing a passport or becoming too ill to travel.